-One proposed solution by Caton and Haas [2] is a framework to mitigate bias in machine learning through three approaches: pre-processing, in-processing, and post-processing methods.
+There are many ways introduced in the literature to mitigate bias in the recommendation process.
+Caton and Haas [2] developed a framework to mitigate bias in machine learning through three approaches: pre-processing, in-processing, and post-processing methods.
 Pre-processing involves cleaning and diversifying the data before training the model to reduce bias.
 In-processing methods integrate fairness metrics into the model's objective function during the algorithm development phase.
 Post-processing techniques, on the other hand, recompute scores or re-rank the recommendation list to address bias.